broadinstitute/lunaris/README.md

 #### IndexedRecordReader

-This tool reads a stream of records from a given file, which can be a local file or an object on Google Cloud Storage.
+This tool reads a stream of records from a given file, which can be a local file, or an object on Google Cloud Storage.

 ##### Arguments